dougeby/IntuneDocs/intune/reports-ref-data-model.md

 A star-schema model is optimized for flexibility and data analysis so that you can create the reports needed to understand your evolving mobile environment.

-## Time: daily snapshots
+## Time: Daily snapshots

 The warehouse is downstream from your Intune data.
 Intune takes a daily snapshot at Midnight UTC and stores the snapshot in the warehouse.
 The duration of held snapshots vary from fact table to fact table.
 Some may hold seven days, others 30 days, and some even longer durations.

 ## Next steps

- - Learn more about how the data warehouse tracks a user's lifetime in Intune, see [User lifetime representation in the Intune Data Warehouse](reports-ref-user-timeline.md).
+ - To learn more more about how the data warehouse tracks a user's lifetime in Intune, see [User lifetime representation in the Intune Data Warehouse](reports-ref-user-timeline.md).
- - Learn more about working with data warehouses in the [Create First Data WareHouse](https://www.codeproject.com/Articles/652108/Create-First-Data-WareHouse).
+ - To learn more more about working with data warehouses in the [Create First Data WareHouse](https://www.codeproject.com/Articles/652108/Create-First-Data-WareHouse).
- - Learn about working with Power BI and a data warehouse in [Create a new Power BI report by importing a dataset](https://powerbi.microsoft.com/documentation/powerbi-service-create-a-new-report/).
+ - To learn more about working with Power BI and a data warehouse in [Create a new Power BI report by importing a dataset](https://powerbi.microsoft.com/documentation/powerbi-service-create-a-new-report/).